-This shows an example of good cohesion: instead of defining the command words in the parser, which would have been one obvious possibility, the author created a separate class just to define the command words.
-This makes it very easy for us to now find the place where command words are defined, and it is easy to add one.
+This, by the way, shows an example of good cohesion: instead of defining the command words in the parser, which would have been one obvious possibility, the author created a separate class just to define the command words.
+This makes it now very easy for us to find the place where command words are defined, and it is easy to add one.
 The author was obviously thinking ahead, assuming that more commands might be added later, and created a structure that makes this very easy.

 We can test this already.
-When we make this change and then execute the game and type the command look, nothing happens.
-This contrasts with the behavior of an unknown command word; if we type any unknown word, we see the reply
+However, after making this change, when we execute the game and type the command look, nothing happens.
+This contrasts with the behavior of an unknown command word: if we type any unknown word, we see the reply

-'''

 I don't know what you mean...

-'''

-Thus, the fact that we do not see this reply indicates that the word was recognized, but nothing happens because we have not yet implemented an action for this command.
+Thus the fact that we do not see this reply indicates that the word was recognized, but nothing happens because we have not yet implemented an action for this command.